I-Muxettieri/sub-autofixer/README.md

   Custom restyler, change the styles.txt with you own styles to restyle subs with them.\
   The first style is used to dialogue lines, the second for ovelaps.\
   (If there is a style like "ItalicTop" with an8 and i1 these 2 tags will be added inline if your style doesn't have them)\
-  It's possible to add more than two style, but they will only be added to the output file.

-  In addition, all events are sorted, keeping dialogue events at the top and typesetting events at the end of the file.
+  In addition, all lines are sorted, keeping dialogue lines at the top ordered by start time and typesetting lines at the end of the file.

 - ### overlapper
   Auto overlap lines using timing and alignment.\
-  If there are more than two lines for alignment, the style name is set to "Error" for manual correction.
+  If there are more than two lines for alignment, the effect field is set to "Overlap error" for manual correction.
 - ### dialogue layer correction
   All dialogue layers are setted to the provided value (Optional, default 90).
 - ### cleanup function